-Pennsylvania analyzed data for children in each LEA in the following six disability categories: intellectual disability, specific learning disability, emotional disturbance, speech or language impairment, other health impairment, and autism, and for all racial and ethnic 1/25/2020 Page 45 of 66 groups in the LEA that met the minimum cell size.
+Pennsylvania analyzed data for children in each LEA in the following six disability categories: intellectual disability, specific learning disability, emotional disturbance, speech or language impairment, other health impairment, and autism, and for all racial and ethnic 7/6/2019 Page 41 of 64 groups in the LEA that met the minimum cell size.
 The decision to require two consecutive years of data is based on fluctuation in enrollment in Pennsylvania's LEAs, especially in its charter schools.

-Using the above criteria, the BSE determined that one LEA met the data threshold as having disproportionate representation for students of Two or More Races with autism, and one LEA met the data threshold for students with specific learning disabilities in the reporting category of Black or African American.
+Using the above criteria, the BSE determined that one LEA met the data threshold as having disproportionate representation for students of Two or More Races with autism.